Join us as we travel through Germany next fall learning about the history of the Catholic Church and the 16th Century Reformation.

-We begin our pilgrimage in Trier, one of Germany’s oldest and most beautiful cities, a city boasting eight UNESCO World Heritage Sites.
-It also happens to be the city to which the great Athanasius was first exiled in the early 4th century.
-From there we travel northeast to Fulda at the heart of Catholic Germany, where St. Boniface the “Apostle of Germany” ministered in the 8th century and is buried.
-After learning about the early history of the Catholic Church in Germany, we will continue east and north to Eisenach, Wartburg Castle, Erfurt, Eisleben, Leipzig and Wittenberg, in former East Germany, studying the life and teaching of Martin Luther, the Augustinian monk and Catholic priest who launched the Protestant Reformation in Germany in the 16th century.
-We conclude with a stop in Postsdam to tour the summer residence of Frederick the Great and finally to Berlin, where we will spend a day our final day and a half exploring this historic city and preparing for the flight home.
+We begin our pilgrimage in Trier, one of Germany’s oldest and most beautiful cities, boasting eight UNESCO World Heritage Sites.
+It also happens to be the city to which the great St. Athanasius was first exiled in the early 4th century.
+From there we travel northeast to Fulda at the heart of Catholic Germany, where St. Boniface the “Apostle of Germany” came as a missionary in the 8th century and is buried.
+After exploring the early history of the Catholic Church in Germany, we will continue east and north to Eisenach, Erfurt, Wartburg Castle, Eisleben, Dresden, Leipzig and Wittenberg, in former East Germany, learning about the life and teaching of Martin Luther, the Augustinian monk and Catholic priest who launched the Protestant Reformation in Germany in the 16th century.
+We conclude with a stop in Potsdam to tour the summer residence of Frederick the Great and finally to Berlin, where we will spend our final day touring this historic city and preparing for the flight home.
 We hope to make this pilgrimage an inspirational and educational experience for lifelong Catholics as well as converts and those on the journey toward the Church.
 Along the way, we will celebrate Mass in some of the most beautiful churches in some of the most beautiful towns in one of the most beautiful countries on earth.
 Please consider joining us!
 It will be a wonderful time for us to share our stories and forge life-long friendships as we experience the beauty and history of our Church up close.

 Msgr.
 Jeffrey Steenson, P.A.